 The Typist’s Desk Book, by Drury and Pearce, was published by Pitman.
 It contains such gems as a fold-out London postal code map, several typing exercises and newspaper cuttings.
 And some typed and handwritten snippets from a long-ago reader.

-Clues to its age are numerous but varied.
-A quick Amazon search for the title yields 1936 and 1953 as possible publication dates.
-A newspaper clipping inside is dated March 8, 1953.
-An advertisement for the fourth edition of the Typewriting Dictionary is printed at the back, which was published in 1942.
-And the advert imploring readers to “insist on the new Oliver 20” would indicate the earlier date, as the model 20 typewriter was produced between 1935 and 1950.
+There’s no publication date.
+But clues to its age are numerous but varied.
+Firstly, a quick Amazon search for the title yields 1936 and 1953 as possible publication dates.
+Inside is a newspaper clipping dated March 8, 1953.
+Printed in the back is an advertisement for the fourth edition of the Typewriting Dictionary, published in 1942.
+And the advert imploring readers to “insist on the new Oliver 20” would indicate the earlier date.
+This model 20 typewriter was produced between 1935 and 1950.

 So this little book is certainly 60, and probably closer to 80 years old.
 And when, on perusing its pages, I found this…